2026 Caminos

 arrive at the day’s destination, stretch, shower, snack

-rest and renew — read, nap, meditate, journal, draw, chat with friends, do a hobby, explore the town, catch up with people at home
+rest and renew — read, nap, meditate, swim, journal, draw, chat with friends, do a hobby, explore the town, catch up with people at home

 eat dinner, go to sleep